So far this week I've had the most fun time ever; making and taking photos of ice cream!

 The base of this no churn ice cream is just 3 simple ingredients: double cream, condensed sweetened milk and vanilla extract.
 The key thing when making no churn ice cream is not to over whip.
 I experimented a few times and had a couple of fails where the cream and milk split.
 After trial and error I decided this was most certainly due to mixing the cream and milk at the same time and over whisking.
 So it works best if you whip the cream first and then fold in the milk.
 Its also important to keep an eye on the whipping process and stop as soon as the mixture is thick enough (smooth peaks start to form, but not as thick as clotted cream).

 Once the cream and milk is combined and whipped up, extra ingredients can be mixed and folded in to create the different flavours.
 So its really easy to create any kind of ice cream you want or use whatever you can find in your cupboard/spice rack and go for something new and exciting.
-In general the mix will take a little extra liquid without losing its consistency (E.g. 5 tbsp of rum or 2 dessert spoons of treacle mix well into the recipes below).
+In general the mix will take a little extra liquid without losing its consistency (E.g. 5 tablespoon of rum or 2 dessert spoons of treacle mix well into the recipes below).
 However, more solid ingredients such as raisins, cocoa powder, chocolate chips, fudge pieces, spices or anything else you can think of will help to keep a nice consistency as the mix freezes.

 Once you have your ice cream in the freezer, get hold of a few friends and some decent waffle cones and get stuck in.